metosin/testit/README.md

     (* 21 2) => 42))
 ```

-The right side of `=>` can also be a symbol to a function.
+The right side of `=>` can also be a predicate function.
 In that case the test is
-performed by passing the value of the left side to the function.
+performed by passing the value of the left side to the predicate.

 ```clj
 (deftest function-predicate